Self-Awareness

 • Devote yourself toward prayer to the Being that maintains the present Unknown.

-• Closely consider when your expectations matched or deviated from reality.
+• Closely consider when your expectations have matched or deviated from reality.

 Cycle and merge your perspectives: